 These drugs can make illness milder and recovery quicker.

 Even while following the recommended preventative measures, the flu can still strike and be deadly.
-If you or a loved one are over the age of 65, medical monitoring could be a great way to provide piece of mind this flu season, allowing for direct access to medical personal, at the touch of a button.
+If you or a loved one are over the age of 65, medical monitoring could be a great way to provide peace of mind this flu season, allowing for direct access to medical personal, at the touch of a button.

 Guardian Medical Monitoring continues to be the industry leader in providing cutting-edge medical monitoring solutions for users and their caregivers.
 Find your solution today at https://guardianmedicalmonitoring.com or call 1-888-349-2400.